Seizures in Autism Spectrum Disorder

 Seizures and Epilepsy

 Seizures and epilepsy are fairly common in childhood.
-Many children will experience a seizure during childhood, and a type of seizure known as a febrile seizure is very common during early childhood.
-Epilepsy is simply defined as having two seizures without an obvious cause, and approximately 1-2% of children are diagnosed with epilepsy.
-In most of these children, the seizures resolve within a year or two.
+Many children will experience a seizure during childhood and a type of seizure known as a febrile seizure is very common during early childhood.
+Epilepsy is simply defined are having two seizures without an obvious cause and approximately 1-2% of children are diagnosed with epilepsy.
+In most of these children the seizures resolve within a year or two.
 A lesser percentage of children with epilepsy go on to have refectory epilepsy that cannot be well controlled with anti-epileptic treatments.

 Seizures are divided into two broad types: generalized and partial seizures.
-When most people think of seizures, they think of generalized clonic-tonic seizures, in which the whole body shakes rhythmically and convulses.
-Generalized clonic-tonic seizures are one of the most severe types of clinical seizures and can be dangerous if they continue for 15 minutes or more.
-However, most people who have generalized clonic-tonic seizures have short seizures that last under five minutes.
+When most people think of seizures, they think of generalized clonic-tonic seizures in which the whole body shakes rhythmically and convulses.
+Generalized clonic-tonic seizures are one of the most severe types of clinical seizures and can be dangerous if they continue for over 15 minutes or more.
+However, most people that have generalized clonic-tonic seizures have short seizures that last under 5 minutes.
 During a generalized seizure, the entire brain demonstrates abnormal electrical activity.
-In contrast, during a partial seizure, only one part of the brain experiences abnormal electrical activity.
-When someone experiences a partial seizure, only one part of his or her body, such as an arm or leg, may demonstrate rhythmic activity.
-Sometimes seizures can be very subtle and be manifested as only staring episodes.
+In contrast, during a partial seizure only one part of the brain experiences abnormal electrical activity.
+When someone experiences a partial seizure, only one part of their body, such as an arm or leg, may demonstrate rhythmic activity.
+Sometimes seizures can very subtle and be manifested as only staring episodes.

 Seizures in Autism Spectrum Disorder (ASD)